Providing Accessible Cell Phones for People with Special Needs

 Call contacts by name or by directly speaking their phone number

-Picture of the ETOEngineering.com EasyBlue!™ with a TASH black buddy button connected.
-You simply press the TASH buddy button to answer, hang up, and make phone calls rather than having to press the typically small button required on all other headsets or the cell phone.
+You simply press the ability switch to answer, hang up, and make phone calls rather than having to press the typically small button required on all other headsets or the cell phone.

 The system will wake up and say "Say a command" followed by a beep.